physical therapy for ankle sprains

 What are Ankle Sprains?

 Ankle sprains are one of the most common injuries that people experience.
 These injuries account for one million physician visits each year.
-Lateral ankle sprains, also known as inversion sprains, are the most common.
-They are particularly common in sports.
+Lateral ankle sprains, or inversion sprains, are the most common.
+They are prevalent in sports.
 Forty percent of all traumatic ankle sprains occur during sports.
 However, only 50% seek medical attention.
-The lack of medical care results in an increased risk for developing chronic ankle stability.
-There are 3 different grades of ankle sprains, which progressively worsen with each grade.
-Healing times vary from a couple of days to up to 6 months depending on severity.
+This only increases the risk of developing long-term problems or chronic ankle stability.

 Grades of lateral ankle sprain